patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 away as part of scheduled maintenance this winter.
 It had four beds (two times two bunk beds).
 Not fancy, but comfortable.
 There are going to be twin-share and double cabins next season, apparently all with ensuites.
-We had shared bathrooms and showers.
+We had, again, shared bathrooms and showers, which were totally fine, really.

 ## Day 1: to Christmas Cove

-The first day was just motoring around to the ocean (way farther than one gets on a day trip), looking at the scenery and at the wildlife, and then heading back to Christmas Cove (Precipice Cove on the map) to moor for the night.
+The first day was just motoring around to the Tasman Sea (way farther than Crooked Arm, which is as far as one gets on a day trip), looking at the scenery and at the wildlife, and then heading back to Christmas Cove (Precipice Cove on the map) to moor for the night.
 We went through the Malaspina Reach and Thompson Sound, for a total of 80km on the Fiordland Navigator.